 How is periodontal disease treated?

 The initial stage of treatment for periodontal disease is usually a specialized type of cleaning, often known as root debridement therapy.
-This is a conservative, non-surgical procedure to remove the dental plaque and tartar, or calculus, and infected tissue below the gumline and from the root surfaces of the teeth.
+This is a conservative, non-surgical procedure to remove the dental plaque and tartar, or calculus, and infected tissue below the gum line and from the root surfaces of the teeth.
 Anesthetic may be used to numb the area and keep you comfortable.
-Ultrasonic cleaning technology is used to remove the bacteria and antimicrobial agents such as glycine are often used to break up the film of bacteria on the teeth.
+Ultrasonic cleaning technology is used to remove the bacteria and antimicrobial agents are often used to break up the film of bacteria on the teeth.

 Benefits of Treatment

 Successful treatment reduces the risk of tooth loss due to gum disease and can extend the longevity of your teeth and possibly your life.
-Research has proven that bacteria from periodontal infections can travel through the blood stream and affect other areas of the body, sometimes contributing to other health conditions.
+Research has proven that bacteria from periodontal infections can travel through the bloodstream and affect other areas of the body, raising our risk of other health conditions.
 Root debridement therapy reduces the bacteria and inflammation that cause these conditions.
 In addition, healthy teeth and gums are always more attractive than a diseased mouth!